twolodzko/kernelboot/cran-comments.md

 ## Comments

-This update provides minor fixes in the documentation.
-I upload it now since there is no other pending issues or things to be fixed and no other scheduled improvements to be made.
+This release fixes minor bug in the tests (#2) that can return errors when testing the package on single core machine.